 Exam for Pennsylvania.
 Some states will certify without

 these examinations.
-Licensing as a psychologist in most states requires
+Licensing in most states requires

 Non-Degree Student Policy:

 Non-matriculated students are not permitted to take degree courses.

 The program has two assistantships open to advanced students.
 One is a research assistantship where the student works with several professors on their research projects and the second is an assistantship wherein the student with the supervising professors in the psychoeducational clinic and with assessment courses.
 There are also assistantships in other departments and non-academic programs.
 Students receive a stipend and 18 credits of tuition per year.
 Students who wish to apply for an assistantship should send a letter of application along with a resume to Dr. Irwin Hyman, School Psychology Program, Temple University, 1301 Cecil B. Moore Ave, Philadelphia, PA 19122